 Rudolph’s Shiny New Year (1976) starring the voice talents of Red Skelton, Frank Gorshin, Morey Amsterdam and Harold Peary

-Fresh from saving Christmas, Rudolph the red nosed reindeer is sent by Santa to help Father Time find the baby new year, Happy, who has run away only 6 days before the end of the year — without the baby new year, the old year will remain forever.
-Rudolph learns that the evil Eon (ugly buzzard) is also searching for Happy, so that Eon’s thousand-year old life will never end.
-With the help of previous years 1 Million B.C. and Sir 1023, and 1776, Rudolph searches through the islands of the Archipelago of Last Year and races against eon to ensure a Happy New Year.
+Fresh from saving Christmas, Rudolph the red nosed reindeer is sent by Santa to help Father Time.
+The mission is find the baby new year, Happy.
+The baby has run away only 6 days before the end of the year.
+But without the baby new year, the old year will remain forever.
+Rudolph learns that the evil Eon (ugly buzzard) is also searching for Happy.
+So that Eon’s thousand-year old life will never end.
+With the help of previous years 1 Million B.C. and Sir 1023, and 1776, Rudolph searches through the islands of the Archipelago of Last Year.
+It’s a race against eon to ensure a Happy New Year.

 Review of Rudolph’s Shiny New Year